 If you're stuck anywhere in the country with nothing to eat or drink, fear not!
 There is bound to be a vending machine somewhere around the corner.

 #4 LOUD IN YOUR FACE ADVERTISING!

 The advertisement in Japan is usually loud, camp, and extremely colourful.
-More often than not, it features young, excitable school girls, like some of these adverts.
+More often than not, it features young, excitable school girls.